The Mother of Mohammed published in the US by the University of Pennsylvania Press. Link

 "A must read for anyone wanting to go beyond the headlines and understand in depth women who marry terrorists and form the emotional backbone of terror."
 Marc Sageman, author of Leaderless Jihad and Understanding Terror Networks.
 Link

 The Mother of Mohammed short-listed for the 2009 Walkley Non-Fiction Book Award.
-See announcement
+'Sally Neighbour's portrait of a matriarch among terrorists': See announcement

 Indian edition published by Jaico Books, November 2009.
 Link

 Rabiah interviewed on the BBC World Service Outlook program.

 The Mother of Mohammed is the story of Australian woman, Rabiah Hutchinson, a Muslim convert who has been at the heart of the global jihadist movement for more than twenty years, as a result of which she is now deemed a threat to Australia's national security and banned from travelling abroad.